aptise/peter_sslers/docs/README_DEVELOPMENT.md

 For (most) testing and (all) development you need to follow a few initial steps.

-1. Configure the `environment.ini` to use a custom CA
+1. Configure the `data_development/config.ini` to use a custom CA

 It should look something like this: